resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 Connect to your running server via ssh, and install and run Firefox.

+Note that the GLTK errors that are reported are acceptable, and are not of concern.

 Hold up a Green card when you've managed to do this.
 And a Red card if you need help.